oleg-nykolyn/goptional/README.md

 opt2 := goptional.Of(321)

 // Compare opt & opt2 for equality.
-// It returns true if both contain the same value, or if both are empty.
+// Return true if both contain the same value, or if both are empty.
-// Otherwise, it returns false. if opt.Equals(opt2) {
+// Otherwise, return false.
-    // ...
+fmt.Println(opt.Equals(opt2)) // false
-}
 ```

 ### Value Retrieval